 Normally only the first position has to be taught.
-If the rows and columns of a chosen labware do not correspond to the x/y-movements of the pipetting channels, there is a possibility to teach the first and the last position.
-This will allow compensating the slightest inaccuracy between the labware and the pipetting channel.
+If the rows and columns of a chosen labware do not correspond to the x/y-movements of the pipetting channels, there is the option to teach the first and the last position.
+This will allow for compensating for the slightest inaccuracy between the labware and the pipetting channel.